waltervanheuven/strsim/README.md

 # Orthographic neighbours of the word book
 coltheartN("book", subtlex_uk$Spelling, show=T)

-# OLD20 value and the 20 orthographic closest words of the word book
+# OLD20 value and the 20 orthographically closest words of the word book
 # based on the Levenshtein distance
 old20("book", subtlex_uk$Spelling, show=T)